RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ib} labeling and anatomical centerline extraction are of significant clinical value for facilitating various clinical applications.
+\IEEEPARstart{R}{ib} labeling and anatomical centerline extraction are of significant clinical value to facilitate various clinical applications.
 For example, it is critical for detecting rib fractures, which can identify chest trauma severity that accounts for $10\%\sim15\%$ of all traumatic injuries~\cite{sirmali2003comprehensive}.
-Besides, the structure and morphology of rib bones are stable references for multiple analysis and quantification tasks such as lung volume estimation~\cite{Mansoor2014AGA} and bone abnormality quantification~\cite{Fokin2018QuantificationOR}.
+Besides, the structure and morphology of rib bones are stable references for multiple analysis and quantification tasks such as lung volume estimation~\cite{Mansoor2014AGA,Xu2014EfficientRS}, bone abnormality quantification~\cite{Fokin2018QuantificationOR} and pediatric spinal deformities~\cite{Tajdari2021AIS,Tajdari2022PSD}.
 Based on rib anatomical centerlines, internal coordinate systems can localize organs for surgery planning and postoperative evaluation~\cite{Wang2005ART}, as well as registering pathologies such as lung nodules~\cite{Shen2003ATC}.
 Moreover, automatic rib labeling and centerline extraction is the key to developing visualization tools of unfolded rib cages~\cite{ringl2015ribs,Bier2015EnhancedRT, Abe2014HighspeedPC}, significantly reducing the burden of rib interpretation for clinicians.

 Despite the high contrast of ribs, rib labeling and centerline extraction is challenging.
 Ribs in human bodies are typically elongated and oblique across numerous CT sections; In other words, a large number of CT slices must be evaluated sequentially by radiologists.
 Ribs are anatomically close to the scapula and clavicle, and some ribs might be connected by the metal implant, which is hard to label.
-Besides, rib centerline extraction is subject to image noise, artifacts, and the quality of rib labels.
+Furthermore, extraction of the rib centerline is subject to image noise, artifacts, and the quality of rib labels.